Creating a Clustered Bar Chart using SPSS Statistics (cont...)

 Note: The procedure above is intended to make the y-axis show a suitable range of values for Int_Politics.
 These values might be different for your variables, so you should adjust them as you see fit.
 If you are not sure at first what these values should be, don't change the values; see what the clustered bar chart looks like and then re-run the clustered bar chart with new axes values if necessary.
 You can also re-edit the clustered bar chart later on.

-8. If you want to change the order of the categories of the independent variable that you have placed on the x-axis (i.e., the independent variable, Edu_Level), click on "X-Axis1 (Bar1)" in the Edit Properties of: box.
+Click on the button if you made any changes.
+In this example, everything is OK as it is. - If you want to change the order of the categories of the independent variable that you have placed on the x-axis (i.e., the independent variable, Edu_Level), click on "X-Axis1 (Bar1)" in the Edit Properties of: box.
 This will activate the –Categories– and –Small/Empty Categories– areas, as well as the Legend Label: option.
 Leave the default options selected.
-However, if you want to change the order of the categories of the independent variable, you can do this in the Order: box in the –Categories– area using the Up and Down arrows.
-Remember to click on the Apply button if you made any changes.
+However, if you want to change the order of the categories of the independent variable, you can do this in the Order: box in the –Categories– area using the and arrows.
+Remember to click on the button if you made any changes.
 In this example, everything is OK as it is.

 Published with written permission from SPSS Statistics, IBM Corporation.